ctds-usyd/library-webscraping/_episodes/04-lxml.md

 - "How can I format scraped data as a spreadsheet?"
 - "How do I build a scraper that is resilient to change and aberration?"
 objectives:
-- "Using requests.get and resolving relative URLs"
+- "Using `requests.get` and resolving relative URLs with `urljoin`"
 - "Traversing HTML and extracting data from it with `lxml`"
 - "Creating a two-step scraper to first extract URLs, visit them, and scrape their contents"
 - "Apprehending some of the things that can break when scraping"
 - "Storing the extracted data"
 keypoints:
-- "`requests` is a Python library that helps downloading web pages."
+- "`requests` is a Python library that helps downloading web pages, primarily with `requests.get`."
+- "`requests.compat.urljoin(response.url, href)` may be used to resolve a relative URL `href`."
 - "`lxml` is a Python library that parses HTML/XML and evaluates XPath/CSS selectors."
+- "`lxml.etree.HTML(page_source)` will produce an element tree from some HTML code."
+- "An element tree's `cssseelct` and `xpath` methods extract elements of interest."
 - "A scraper can be divided into: identifying the set of URLs to scrape; extracting some elements from a page; and transforming them into a useful output format."
-- "It is important but challenging to be resilient to variation, by automatically validating and manually inspecting your extractions."
+- "It is important but challenging to be resilient to variation in page structure: one should automatically validate and manually inspect their extractions."
+- "A framework like [Scrapy](http://scrapy.org) may help to build robust scrapers, but may be harder to learn."
 ---

 # Recap